Maurizio Zanolla

 Maurizio "Manolo" Zanolla (born in Feltre, 16 February 1958) is an Italian rock climber and mountaineer, and a pioneer of sport climbing in Italy during the 1980s and 1990s.

 Climbing career

-Manolo came to international attention with his free solos in the Dolomites.
+Zanolla came to international attention with his free solos in the Dolomites.
 In 1986, he became one of the first Italians to climb a route of grade with l'Ultimo Movimento in Totoga in the Pale di San Martino.
 In 1992, he became one of the first Italians to free solo a grade route, with Masala Dosa on the wall of "San Silvestro" in 1992.
 In 1981, with Alessandro Gogna, he climbed the Aguglia of Goloritzè in Sardinia, initiating the original development of the Selvaggio Blu trekking route.